MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 OK     G:         \\fs1.contoso.com\public
 ```

 This command will gather the credentials for the global mapping.
-It then maps the remote share path “\\fs1.contoso.com\public” to the “G:” drive letter.
+It then maps the remote share path "\\fs1.contoso.com\public" to the "G:" drive letter.
 Any users, applications, or containers can now access data on the G: drive.

 ## PARAMETERS